Success criteria and failure handling

 This retries up to 3 times, waiting 5 seconds between tries—perfect for temporary glitches in the time stream.

-For an unauthorized jump (401), fall back to re-authenticate:
+For an unauthorized jump (401), go to a re-authentication step:

 - stepId: "jumpTo1889"